wiremind/wiremind-helm-charts/charts/cerebro/README.md

 ## Backend connection with basic auth

-You can create your secret, make sure the key name is "application.conf" and simply give the secret name `configFromSecertRef:`
+You can create your secret, make sure the key name is "application.conf" and simply give the secret name `configFromSecretRef:`

 > **Tip**: You can use the default [values.yaml](values.yaml)